 Two casinos and one online poker room already operate legally in Tennessee.
 These US-based sweepstakes sites also operate in 49 states.
 These sites are Chumba Casino, LuckyLand Slots and Global Poker.

-While gold coins are play-for-fun money, sweeps coins is exchangeable for dollars, giving you the means to cash out your winnings.
+While gold coins are play-for-fun money, sweeps coins can be exchanged for dollars, allowing you to cash out your winnings into real money.
 To comply with sweepstakes laws, you can’t buy sweeps coins directly.
 Instead, the casinos give you some for “free” when you buy gold coins.

 This virtual currency is a workaround for existing sweepstakes laws, and it has been an effective method since coming online in 2016.
 You can deposit using your bank cards and withdraw via a bank transfer.

-Most of the games at these legal online casinos are slots, which are lively, colorful and feature excellent animations and graphics.
+Most of the games at these legal online casinos are lively, colorful slots that feature engaging animations and graphics.

-Each game is unique to the sweepstakes casinos.
-If you are familiar with live slots, you will quickly spot that their themes and gameplay have been “borrowed” from popular, live slot titles.
+Each game is unique to the sweepstakes casino.
+If you’re familiar with live slots, you’ll quickly spot that their themes and gameplay have been “borrowed” from popular live slot titles.

 You will also find blackjack, video poker and a single bingo title.

 Chumba Casino gives players $2 (in sweeps coins) for registering.
-Both casinos then give you $10 worth of sweeps coins for your first purchase of $5 of gold coins.
+Both Chumba and LuckyLand then give you $10 worth of sweeps coins for your first purchase of $5 of gold coins.

-Whether you play at sweepstakes casinos, out-of-state live casinos or prefer to wait for Tennessee-regulated options, a lot of choices are available when it comes to casino games.
+Whether you play at sweepstakes casinos, out-of-state live casinos or prefer to wait for Tennessee-regulated options, countless choices are available when it comes to casino games.

-The most popular type are slots with thousands of titles available.
+The most popular type are slots, which feature thousands of titles.
 There are also table games at online casinos, which now have live dealer options and hundreds of software-based titles.
 Meanwhile, other popular casino games include keno, bingo, video poker and virtual betting.